119th Division (Imperial Japanese Army)

 The 119th Division (第119師団, Dai-hyakujūkyū Shidan) was an infantry division of the Imperial Japanese Army.
 Its call sign was the Slaughter Division (宰兵団, Sai Heidan).
 It was formed 10 November 1944 in Heilongjiang as a triangular division.
-The nucleus for the formation was the leftovers of 23rd division and the 8th borders guards garrison.
-The division was initially assigned to the 6th army.
+The nucleus for the formation was the leftovers of 23rd Division and the 8th Borders Guards Garrison.
+The division was initially assigned to the Sixth Army.

 Action

-Initially the 119th division was garrisoning a Hailar, but 25 January 1945 was reassigned to 4th army without changing a location.
+Initially the 119th Division was garrisoning Hailar, but on 25 January 1945 was reassigned to Fourth Army without changing location.

-During Soviet invasion of Manchuria the 119th division has surrendered 16 August 1945 and was disarmed by 3 September 1945.
-The last soldiers taking prisoner by Red Army were returned to Japan in 1968.
+During Soviet invasion of Manchuria the 119th division surrendered on 16 August 1945 and was disarmed by 3 September 1945.
+The last soldiers taken prisoner by the Red Army were returned to Japan in 1968.